SilkRose/Pony/src/stories/pink-reflections/01-pink-reflection.md

 She reads down the list, checking off each item with a flick of a quill held in a strand of her mane.

 "Okie!
 Hold the birthday party for Sweetie Belle?
 Check!
 Give Gummy his bath?
 Check!
 Clean up the downstairs kitchen?
 Check!
 Finish the pre-ordered cakes for pickup tomorrow morning?
 Check!
-All that's left, as usual, is..."
+All that's left, as usual, is…"

 Pinkie's eyes linger at the final item at the bottom of the list, one that has remained on every daily list for many, many years now.